DrKilobyte/Omicron/README.md

 # Omicron
-Omicron is a Turing-complete interpreted programming language written in Python.<br>
+Omicron is an esoteric (Turing-complete?) interpreted programming language written in Python.<br>
 Compiled to a standalone executable with Nuitka.

 ## Use